sigasi/sigasi_insights/content/vscode/_index.md

 Note that the project settings and library mappings you might be used to are handled differently in the Sigasi extension.
 E.g. the library mappings are kept in a `library_mapping.json` file in the project folder.
 Library mappings are _not visualized_ in the file Explorer side pane.

+## Workspace

+The extension currently supports a single project per workspace.
+To open multiple HDL projects, open each project in a separate VS Code window.

 ## Tutorial